fatmamohsenmohamed/coffee-sales/README.md

 Provides a quick overview of the total sales and profit for the selected period.
 Product Performance:

-Displays a bar chart showing the sales and profit for each coffee type.
+Displays a line chart showing the sales for each coffee type.
 Helps identify which coffee types are performing well and which ones need attention.
 Top Performing Products: